Moundridge’s volleyball team improved to 18-8 Tuesday by winning two matches in a meet it hosted.

 ELYRIA CHRISTIAN DEFEATED — The Eagles suffered a pair of road setbacks at Peabody.

-The Eagles lost to Centre and the host Warriors.
+Page 2 of 2 - The Eagles lost to Centre and the host Warriors.
 No scores were available.